History of virology

 The history of virology – the scientific study of viruses and the infections they cause – began in the closing years of the 19th century.
 Although Edward Jenner and Louis Pasteur developed the first vaccines to protect against viral infections, they did not know that viruses existed.
-The first evidence of the existence of viruses came from experiments with filters that had pores small enough to retain bacteria.
+The first evidence of the existence of viruses came from experiments with filters that had pores small enough to retain bacteria but large enough to allow viruses to pass through.
 In 1892, Dmitri Ivanovsky used one of these filters to show that sap from a diseased tobacco plant remained infectious to healthy tobacco plants despite having been filtered.
 Martinus Beijerinck called the filtered, infectious substance "contagium vivum fluidum."
-Although the particles could not been seen yet, his discovery is considered to be the beginning of virology.
+His discovery is considered to be the beginning of virology.

-The subsequent discovery and partial characterization of bacteriophages by Frederick Twort and Félix d'Herelle further catalyzed the field, and by the early 20th century many viruses had been discovered.
+The subsequent discovery and partial characterization of bacteriophages by Frederick Twort and Félix d'Herelle catalyzed the field, and by the early 20th century many viruses had been discovered.
 In 1926, Thomas Milton Rivers defined viruses as obligate parasites.
 Viruses were demonstrated to be particles, rather than a fluid, by Wendell Meredith Stanley, and the invention of the electron microscope in 1931 allowed their complex structures to be visualised.